chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 * `sequential-by-deployed` will deploy all `deployeds` in the plan sequentially.
 * `parallel-by-deployed` will deploy all `deployeds` in the plan in parallel.

+## *By dependency* orchestrators

+In XL Deploy 6.0.0 and later, you can select how you want to deploy your application dependencies.

+* `sequential-by-dependency` will deploy all applications in reverse topological order to ensure that dependent applications are deployed first.